 - Record and reconcile payments

 The payment tracking section of ePractice Lite and Pro makes it easy to find and allocate payments to the correct invoices.
 Make sure your accounts are up to date.
 Where insurers send electronic remittances (AXA Health, Aviva, Bupa and Cigna), the system automatically analyses the remittance advice, generating a summary that assigns the payment to one or more invoices.
 Simply confirm with the click of a button.
 For self-pay patients or other payors, online payments are made via patientzone.
 Stay in the know – set up notifications so you can see when invoices have been paid.
 What’s more your ePractice is updated within 30 minutes.

 - Reallocate debts

-Here are five of most frequently used:
+Here are five of the most frequently used reports:

 - Outstanding invoices by payor shows all invoices with a current outstanding balance by payor type, including or excluding shortfalls.
 This makes it easy to see who requires a payment reminder.

 - Invoice listing by payor provides a summary of invoices, by payor, for a requested date range.
 A filter allows you to view outstanding or settled invoices.